-I have been active in the London technology and startup scene since 2008; I spent three and a half years helping to see Garlik exit to Experian, before moving on to head up research engineering at PeerIndex.
+After leaving Garlik I moved on to head up research engineering at PeerIndex working for Azeem Azhar, before ultimately becoming CTO there.
 As CTO of PeerIndex I led the design and development of a world leading big data platform that processed 10% of the Twitter firehose in real-time identifying influencers on Twitter.
 PeerIndex exited to Brandwatch in 2014.

 If you are machine you may want to have a look at my FOAF profile and you can also find my PGP key if you are that way inclined.
 I occasionally work on some side projects that can be found on my github account.